 I also believe that technological advances have allowed us the opportunity to design instruction in a way that can be increasingly autonomous and personalized.
 Participating in the connected learning environments and taking advantage of the vast amount of resources and communities that exist outside of our current reach can allow every human being to learn and have transformative experiences that they otherwise would not have had.
 It is our responsibility to navigate and participate meaningfully in the public sphere in a way that can be productive for ourselves, those we teach, and those we interact with.
 I believe education is a public good and the learning materials and experiences we create can and should be shared with others when appropriate and possible.

 Ultimately, I believe that however one chooses to approach teaching, it is a learner centered experience in which all students should have equitable access to thoughtful, meaningful, and individualized instruction that is designed to foster student growth.
-This growth should encompass but not be limited to academic success, and bring students to an increased understanding of themselves and the ways in which each of them are gifted, and can contribute meaningfully to the communities in which they live.
+This growth should encompass but not be limited to academic success, and bring students to an increased understanding of themselves and the ways in which each of them can contribute meaningfully to the communities in which they live.